galaxyproject/training-material/AI-policy.md

 [4] “Amid the rise of generative AI, creators, artists and media rights holders have been forced to reckon with the unlicensed use of their copyrighted material to train AI models without consent or compensation.” — Variety, 2025-03-03

-[5] “When one of these botnets goes nuts, the result is indistinguishable from a distributed denial-of-service (DDOS) attack — it is a distributed denial-of-service attack.
-Should anybody be in doubt about the moral integrity of the people running these systems, a look at the techniques they use should make the situation abundantly clear.” — LWN.net, 2025-02-14

-[6] Including our infrastructure.
-As of writing (2025-09), Anubis is being used by the postmarketOS GitLab instance and wiki as well as many other sites and Alpine’s GitLab is protected by go-away to fight off scrapers.
-Many other websites have adopted similar restrictions.

-[7] “Since the rise of generative AI, many have feared the toll it would take on the livelihood of human workers.
+[5] “Since the rise of generative AI, many have feared the toll it would take on the livelihood of human workers.
 Now CEOs are admitting AI’s impact and layoffs are starting to ramp up.” — Forbes, 2025-07-17